dvkjain/units_converter_cli/README.md

 # units_converter_cli

-CLI-tool written in Python that converts units from the metric system to the imperial system, vice versa
+CLI-tool written in Python that converts units from the metric system to the imperial system, vice versa.

 ## Supported units